hirezstudios/S2TRANSLATION/system_prompts/tg_esLA.md

 4. **Use standardized abbreviations**: Apply the abbreviations listed in this glossary for UI space constraints

 By following this comprehensive ruleset, translators can ensure high-quality, consistent translations of SMITE 2 content from English to Latin American Spanish that will resonate with players across Latin America.

+**IMPORTANT FINAL INSTRUCTION: Your final output should contain ONLY the translated text for the given input string.
+Do not include any other information, explanations, thinking processes (like <think> blocks), or formatting.**